-So you’re looking to welcome a fancy new smart thermostat into your home but you’re not quite sure which to choose?
-The ecobee4 and Nest 3rd Gen. are widely considered the best two smart thermostats available.
+The ecobee and Nest are widely considered the best two smart thermostats available.
 Read just about any smart thermostat review and you’ll repeatedly see these two come out on top.
 So how do you decide which one is the better buy?

 Put one of these babies on your wall and impress your friends.
 Who would have thought that a thermostat could be a topic of conversation?

-Instead of rehashing the round design from the distant past, ecobee decided to take the rectangular look from the programmable thermostats of the past 30 years and just round the corners.
+Instead of revisiting the round design from the distant past, ecobee decided to take the rectangular look from the programmable thermostats of the past 30 years and round the corners.
 The result is something that looks a bit like an oversized smartwatch.

 It comes in black plastic and sports a significantly larger screen than the Nest.
 The screen is also a touchscreen which gives you access to many control settings from the base unit if you desire.